A Coin Toss Lands a Winning Day, and Broken River's RiderX Brings Competition

 By Ollie Hunt

 On Saturday August 18th we didn’t have the option of heading to Temple Basin for the weekend, due to a shindig on the Saturday night.
-My brother Jeremy (see the first photo on the left), Michael Stevens, and I were tossing up between the backside of the Craigieburn Range at Mt Olympus or the front side at Broken River.
+My brother Jeremy, Michael Stevens, and I were tossing up between the backside of the Craigieburn Range at Mt Olympus or the front side at Broken River.

 This literally meant Jeremy tossing up a dollar as we neared the Old West Coast road turnoff on the way west.
 Heads was called and on heads the coin landed, her majesty was sending us to Broken River (fortuitously).

 We learnt of this good fortune that night, at the aforementioned shindig; many of our friends had chosen Mt Olympus, but unfortunately were confined to the bottom of the field by a broken main tow midway through the day.